jstuder3/nl-pl_moco/README.md

     rm Cleaned_CodeSearchNet.zip
     cd ..

-There are many flags, some for hyperparameters and some for debugging:
+There are many flags for main_MoCoV2_pl.py, some for hyperparameters and some for debugging:

     --model_name: huggingface model path (needs to have 768 embedding size)
     --num_epochs: number of epochs to train for